demo-ninjas/basic-sub-auth/README.md

-# Basic Subscription based Aut
+# Basic Subscription based Auth

 This is a simple library that implements a very basic authorisation of HTTP requests based on the provision of a valid "subscription" (or a prior ENTRA login).